biati-digital/alfred-calculate-anything/README.md

 The following options are available for each currency.
 Simply launch Alfred, type `calculate configure` and select any of the options below.
 [View the configuration section for more info](#configuration).

 - **Add base currency**
 This will become your base currency, if you type `100eur` it will automatically be converted to the currencies you define here.
-You can enter multiple currencies at once separated by comma for example: USD, EUR, MXN
+You can define multiple currencies by repeting the process.
 - **Delete base currency**
 If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply pressing Return
 - **Set currency locale**